openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Set the hue angle of this color.
+Parameters:
+angle A hue angle value to set in the range of 0 - 360 degrees.